giorgi94/svelte-router/README.md

 # Svelte Router

-#### Currently not ready for production.

 This project was inspired by [svelte-routing](https://github.com/EmilTholin/svelte-routing).
-It is written to work like `vue-router`, by predefining routes and passing it to router.
+It is written to work simminlar to `vue-router`.
 Components are written so that it supports lazy-loading, routes need to be named and provide some helpful functionalities.

 ## Usage